 Depending on the structure of the college and the Green-Campus Committee, a multi-themed or single themed approach can be adopted.
-It is recommended that the committee consult with the Green-Campus Office before choosing an approach.
+Because of the importance of litter and waste as a theme, it is a requirement that campuses adopt this theme when first starting out on the programme.
+It is recommended that the committee consult with the Green-Campus Office before choosing a thematic approach.